VincentTsai0601/yolov5/README.md

-## Thsi is using the custom dataset to train the modle "YOLOv5"
+## Thsi is using the custom dataset to train the model "YOLOv5"